Kellegram/kellegram-xyz/src/guides/safeguard_saddns.md

 ---
-layout: guide.njk
+layout: layout.njk
-pageTitle: How to safeguard your network against Sad DNS
+title: How to safeguard your network against Sad DNS
 ---

 # Explaining some terms